rfeinberg3/VZIP_Multi-threaded/README.md

 # Video Compression with Pthreads

-This C program is designed to compress a directory of PPM image files into a single compressed video file using the zlib compression library and multithreading with pthreads. `serial.c` is where the main source code resides.
+This C program (a class project) is designed to compress a directory of PPM image files into a single compressed video file using the zlib compression library and multithreading with pthreads. `serial.c` is where the main source code resides.

 ## Setup
 Install zlib on a linux based OS: